Facebook

 Let’s break these down.
 An ordinary expense is one that is common and accepted in your field of business, trade, or profession.
 A necessary expense is one that is helpful and appropriate, although not necessarily required, for your business.

-The expense must be related to your business- that seems obvious.
+The expense must be related to your business — that seems obvious.
 Finally, the expense must not be lavish or extravagant.
 So, your Board of Directors meeting might spend $500 on catering but a $5,000 expenditure to hold your board meeting in Fiji might be considered lavish and extravagant.
 Be reasonable out of the gate, and it will be hard for the IRS to knock you off your perch.

 A lot of this material comes from Chapter 11 of our book, Taxpayer’s Comprehensive Guide to LLCs and S Corps.
 Please check it out since we have truncated a lot of the following business tax deductions in this writing.

-Here we go… buckle up butter cup because the first CRNA tax deduction is automobiles.
+Here we go… buckle up buttercup because the first CRNA tax deduction is automobiles.

 Automobiles

 There are two options here.
 Own the automobile in your business, or own it personally and get reimbursed by the mile.
 There are two end points to this spectrum.
-A frugal $40,000 automobile that is driven 15,000 miles a year is probably better suited to be owned personally.
+A frugal $40,000 automobile driven 15,000 miles a year is probably better suited to be owned personally.
 This is because of the tax arbitrage that exists in the mileage rate (62.5 cents for the 2022 tax year) since your automobile likely operates for less than the tax-free reimbursement.

 We can help you decide which way to go.
-A few more pointers on automobiles-
+A few more pointers on automobiles:

 • If you own the automobile personally and your S Corp is reimbursing you for the mileage, then all expenses must be paid by you, the person, and not the business.
 We see this messed up all the time.
 No biggie, just stop doing it.